fluxninja/aperture/docs/content/tutorials/signal-processing/detecting-overload.md

 :::

-In this example, we will be computing the exponential moving average (EMA) of latency, gathered periodically from a [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query on Flux Meter reported metrics.
-Further, we will multiply EMA of latency with a tolerance factor to calculate setpoint latency, which is a threshold to detect overloaded state.
-That's, if the real-time latency of the service is more than this setpoint (which is based on long-term EMA), then we can consider the service to be overloaded at that time.
+In this example, the exponential moving average (EMA) of latency is computed, which is gathered periodically from a [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query on Flux Meter reported metrics.
+Further, EMA of latency will be multiplied with a tolerance factor to calculate setpoint latency, which is a threshold to detect overloaded state.
+That's, if the real-time latency of the service is more than this setpoint (which is based on long-term EMA), then the service is considered to be overloaded at that time.

 ```mdx-code-block
 <Tabs>